unicitynetwork/alpha/README.md

 =====================================

 Build instructions here [doc/build-alpha.md](doc/build-alpha.md).
+Alphacash is released under the terms of the MIT license.

 **Abstract**: Alphacash is a censorship resistant peer-to-peer electronic cash system.
 Similar to Bitcoin, it uses a fixed emission schedule and longest chain Proof of Work consensus protocol.
 Unlike Bitcoin it supports unlimited blocksize  without sacrificing security or censorship resistance.
 The Alphacash coins replicate the self-verifiability property of physical cash, i.e. the coins are compact, authenticated data structures which can be passed through any medium peer-to-peer, chain-to-chain and verified without bridges or trusted third parties.
 Alphacash completes the Bitcoin vision, functioning as an Internet currency, a medium of exchange and a genuine alternative to physical cash.

-Alphacash was originally designed as the native currency of Unicity, a massvie online multi-player immersive simulation game engine.
+Alphacash is designed to the native currency of Unicity, a new blockchain architecture that supports parallel execution of smart contracts.
 However as a standalone digital currency it has some useful properties:

 1. genuine decentralization: zero-premine with ASIC resistant hash function
 2. massively parallel client side execution of smart contracts